biroka/biroka.github.io/_pages/about.md

 Updates
 ======
 1. 2025.02.28 - Special Issue [Advances in Intelligent Systems, Technologies and Applications](https://www.mdpi.com/journal/applsci/special_issues/5IQ6DOHB42) has been set up at the Applied Sciences, MDPI.
 Journal Rank: JCR - Q1 (Engineering, Multidisciplinary) / CiteScore - Q1 (General Engineering).
 Impact Factor: 2.5 (2023); 5-Year Impact Factor: 2.7 (2023)
 2. 2025.02.18 - Submitted paper to the _IEEE 29th International Conference on Intelligent Engineering Systems 2025 (INES 2025)_ to be held on June 11-13, 2025 on Palermo.
 Italy.
-Under review.
+(ACCEPTED).
 3. 2025.01.20 - The proceedings of the IEEE International Conference on Systems, Man, and Cybernetics (SMC2024) are now available online [HERE on IEEE Xplore](https://ieeexplore.ieee.org/xpl/conhome/10830919/proceeding)
 4. 2025.01.07 - Doctoral Thesis Deposit Report in the Institutional Repository of the University of Malaga (RIUMA).
 5. 2025.01.05 - Working on a Vitiligo-based research paper.
 Stage: last adjustments before submission.